Hiring A Photographer

 Make sure they’re a good fit

-When it comes to hiring a photographer, it’s important to get all your questions answered up front and to find someone whose style and vibe matches your vision for your images.
+When it comes to hiring a photographer, it’s important to get all your questions answered up front.
+Find someone whose style and process matches your vision for your images.
 The better your connection with the photographer, the more comfortable you’ll feel and the better the photos will represent you and your brand!